michaelgrn/michaelgrn.github.io/_pubs/RecSys18-Leverage.md

 ---

 {: .citation}
 Ion Madrazo Azpiazu, Micahel Green, Oghenemaro Anuyah, and Maria Soledad Pera.
 2018. ["Can we leverage rating patterns from traditional users to enhance recommendations for children?"](#).
-In <cite>Proceedings of the Poster Track of the 12th ACM Conference on Recommender Systems (RecSys 18)</cite>.
+In <cite>Proceedings of the 12th ACM Conference on Recommender Systems (RecSys 2018 Late-Breaking Results)</cite>.

 ## Abstract